-- Listen to your group's podcast - (If you haven't already) watch the presentations from other students in the group - Write a 700+ word (~2 pages) or 7+ minute recorded audio essay in which you: - Engage with each presentation discussed in the podcast, and share your thoughts on those issues - Discuss and evaluate the role play scenario from the other students - Post this essay on Canvas in the Completed Podcasts thread for that unit. - Post the essay to the plagiarism check for that unit.
+- Listen to your group's podcast - (If you haven't already) watch the presentations from other students in the group - Write a 700+ word (~2 pages) or 7+ minute recorded audio essay in which you:

+- Engage with each presentation discussed in the podcast, and share your thoughts on those issues - Discuss and evaluate the role play scenario from the other students - Post this essay on Canvas in the Completed Podcasts thread for that unit. - Post the essay to the plagiarism check for that unit.

 See full instructions on Canvas.
-This make-up assignment is only available once a semester and is worth 50 points.
+This make-up assignment is only available once a semester and is worth 25 points.
 If you miss multiple podcasts, you must make the additional points up with other extra credit assignments.
 Note: If you cannot make your group's podcast, you must notify your group at least two days before the podcast due date.
-Failure to notify your group of your absence in advance will result in a 25 penalty.